Enhancing Wellbeing and Independence for Young People with Profound and Multiple Learning Difficulties

 Lives Lived Well

-This unique resource book explores what well-being, community participation and independence mean to young people with profound and multiple learning difficulties.
-Bringing together results of an extensive survey of over 200 schools who teach young people with PMLD, the authors present many innovative ways in which schools are working to ensure young people with PMLD have lives of value that are as rich and meaningful as possible.
+This unique resource book explores what wellbeing, community participation and independence mean to young people with profound and multiple learning difficulties (PMLD).
+Bringing together results of an extensive survey of more than 100 schools that teach young people with PMLD, the authors present many innovative ways in which schools are working to ensure young people with PMLD have lives of value that are as rich and meaningful as possible.

 This book can be used as a guide, resource and inspiration for adults sharing their lives with young people with PMLD – whether practitioners or parents – and concludes by asking what we can learn from these young people to support us all in living life to the full.